biati-digital/nova-text-tools/README.md

 -  Delete Empty Lines
 -  Filter Duplicate Lines (In case you only want to know the duplicate values)
 -  Filter Duplicate Lines as New Document (same as above but result will be added in a new document)
+-  Filter Unique Lines (In case you only want to know the unique values and exclude duplicates: example:  `a, b, b, c` becomes `a, c`)
+-  Filter Unique Lines as New Document (same as above but result will be added in a new document)
 -  Delete Lines Matching...
 (Delete all lines that contains certain text or matches a regex)
 -  Filter Lines Matching...
 (Filter all lines that contains certain text or matches a regex)
 -  Filter Lines Matching as New Document (same as above but result will be added in a new document)